michkrom/otfft-conan/benchmark/README.md

 - The benchmark will automatically detect which libraries are available
 - If FFTW3 or MKL are not found, only available libraries will be compared
 - All tests use the same input data for fair comparison
-- Times are averaged over 1000 iterations for accuracy
+- Performance is averaged over 1s run time for each case